Transcript: Let’s draw cubes with the xyz axis!

-You will draw cubes from any viewpoints and from any directions and we are going to get this x y z axis to help you to better visualize.
+You will draw cubes from any viewpoint and from any direction and we are going to get this x y z axis to help you to better visualize.

-So, you can see also some -x, -y and -z which is going to the opposite directions.
+So, you can see also some -x, -y, and -z which is going to opposite directions.
 But this is just a detail just remember the x y z.

 And before getting started I invite you to download the Designer Starter Kit.

 What we can do with the x y z axis at the beginning is to start to draw the ground plane is like… Basically, imagine:

 - If you have a product, this is a table plane.

 - Or if you have something at a human scale like a motorbike or a car, the plane is the ground plane itself.